black entertainers'

 Film and television also became important spaces for Black entertainers.
 Early Black actors often faced unfair roles and limited opportunities, but many pushed forward and proved their talent.
 Over time, Black performers gained more visibility and creative control, helping to change how stories were told on screen.
 Their performances brought depth, humor, and authenticity to movies and television shows.

 Learning about Black entertainers helps students see the value of creativity and self‑expression.
-These stories encourage young readers to explore their own talents and understand that entertainment can be a powerful way to share ideas and emotions.
+These stories encourage young readers to explore their own talents and understand that entertainment to be powerful way to share ideas and emotions.
+These performers used their talents to connect with audiences in meaningful ways.
+Their work reflected everyday life, personal stories, and the joy of creative expression that resonated across communities.

 The legacy of Black entertainers continues to grow as new artists build upon the foundations laid before them.
 Their contributions remain an important part of entertainment history, reminding audiences of the creativity, resilience, and joy that shape cultural expression.